Why the Doctrine of Glory Matters

 No single drawing, painting, photograph or verbal description could ever capture glory.
 Glory isn’t so much a thing as it is a description of a thing.
 Glory isn’t a part of God; it’s all that God is.
 Every aspect of who God is and every part of what God does is glorious.
 But even that’s not enough of a description.
 Not only is he glorious in every way, but his very glory is glorious!

 You can say for sure that God is glorious—your Bible declares that he is—but you cannot accurately and fully describe in words the glory that Scripture declares.
 Perhaps the only workable path into some understanding of the grandeur of the glory of God is to read the entire Bible from cover to cover over and over again, looking for divine glory.
 Why?
-Because the glory of God isn’t defined in his Word; no, his glory is so grand that it splashes across every page of his book.
+Because the doctrine of glory isn’t defined in his Word; no, God’s glory is so grand that it splashes across every page of his book.

 That being said, there are places where Scripture attempts to define the hugeness of the glory of God with the smallness of human language so we can get a glimpse of what it’s like.
 For example: The prophet Isaiah, under the inspiration of the Holy Spirit, stretches human language to its furthest point of elasticity in order to give us a little glimpse of God’s glory.
 He writes, “Who has measured the waters in the hollow of his hand?”
 (Isaiah 40:12).